fvarrui/PowerPointToVideo/README.md

    > :warning: Remember that your PPTX file must include notes in each slide, which will be spoken by the speech synthesizer.

-4. Push Generate and wait until it finish.
+4. Push  `Generate video` button and wait until it finish.

    ![](docs/images/screenshot-03.png)